ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    This document clarifies that when a name server generates a referral response, it SHOULD include all available glue records in the additional section.
-If, after adding glue for all in-domain name servers, the glue for all sibling domain name servers does not fit due to message size constraints, the name server is NOT REQUIRED to set TC=1.
+If, after adding glue for all in-domain name servers, the glue for all sibling domain name servers does not fit due to message size constraints, the name server MAY set TC=1 but is not obligated to do so.

    Note that users may experience resolution failures for domains with cyclically-dependent sibling name servers when the delegating name server chooses to omit the corresponding glue in a referral response.
 As described in